ldklab/scored23_release/README.md

 #### 4. NGramEmptyPair.py
 This file creates the empty dictionaries for bi,tri and quad grams and save them to a pickle file at the desired destination folder.

+#### 5. DictOfNodes.py
+This file creates a dictionary with the "Key" values as all the node types found within the code and values "Values" of those keys are the generalized node types.
+You can change the generalized node types from within this file.

+#### 6. BigramDictUpdate.py & TrigramDictUpdate.py & QuadgramDictUpdate.py
+This will update the empty dictionary for each code file in source dataset based on the n-gram value (2,3,4).

+#### 7. BigramVectorCreation.py & TrigramVectorCreation.py & QuadgramVectorCreation.py
+These files will create the normalized vectors for the each file that was created by the (Bigram/Trigram/Quadgram)DictUpdate.py files.

+#### 8. BiStratClassification.py & TriStratClassification.py & QuadStratClassification.py
+These files will apply the stratified binary classification using RFC, KNN, XGB & SVM on the created normalized vectors for syntactic features.

+#### 9. LexicalLooper.py
+This file loops through the source dataset files and executes the LexicalParse.py for each file.

+#### 10. LeixcalParse.py
+This file parses the source code file and creates features based on the lexical elements within the file.

+#### 11. LexicalClassification.py
+This file will apply the stratified binary classification using RFC, KNN, XGB & SVM on the created normalized vectors for lexical features.

+#### 11. ASTandLexicalLooper.py
+This file loops through the source dataset files and executes the ASTandLexicalParse.py

+#### 12. ASTandLexicalParse.py
+This file parses the source code files in the syntactic and lexical features and save those vectors in MongoDB.

+#### 13. ASTandLexicalClassification.py
+This file applies the stratified binary classification using RFC, KNN, XGB & SVM on the created normalized vectors for syntactic and lexical features.

 ## How To Run:

 #### 1. ASTParser.py